goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

      versions are not totally backwards and forwards compatible, so this information may be useful if a restore is needed.

-     I suggest for example if you are using GnuCash 2.6.12, enter version
+     For example if you are using GnuCash 2.6.12, enter version
      ```
        2612
      ```
-  3. **location of the base archive directory**, for example:
+  4. **Location of the base archive directory**, for example
      ```
           GNU/Linux: /home/[USER_NAME]/Dropbox
           Windows:   C:\Users\[USER_NAME]\Dropbox
      ```
      The archive is created in a sub-directory of the base archive directory, called "GnuCash".
-For example:
+For example
      ```
-           GNU/Linux: /home/[USER_NAME]/Dropbox/GnuCash
+           GNU/Linux /home/[USER_NAME]/Dropbox/GnuCash
-           Windows:   C:\Users\[USER_NAME]\Dropbox\GnuCash
+           Windows   C:\Users\[USER_NAME]\Dropbox\GnuCash
      ```
      The GnuCash sub-directory must be manually created.
 If the GnuCash sub-directory of the archive directory does not exist, BackupGnuCash will show an error message in the Log area at the bottom of the window and the Backup button will be disabled.

+     As the book file name is part of the archive file name, so long as books have unique file names, archive files for multiple books may be put in the same archive directory.

-  After valid (existing) entry of:
+  After valid entry of

+    - the book name
     - the location and name of the main GnuCash data file
     - the location of the base archive directory

-  BackupGnuCash enables the **Save Settings** button, which when clicked, will save the 2 above entries, and the Version field (optional), in file:
+  the **Save Settings** button will be enabled, which when clicked, will save the 3 above entries, and the Version field (optional), for all books, in file
   ```
     GNU/Linux: /home/[USER_NAME]/.BupGc/defaultProperties
     Windows: C:\Users\USER_NAME]\.BupGc/defaultProperties